Assessing systematic uncertainties from spectral re-analysis of Cyg X-1 with different coronal geometries: Fit with different coronal geometries

 At present, Model~0 provides the statistically best fit to the data; however, it requires an unphysical negative outer emissivity index.
 In contrast, Model~3 with a free electron density ($n_{\rm e}$ free) yields a slightly worse fit, with $\Delta\chi^{2} \approx 11$, but resolves the issue of the negative outer emissivity by invoking a combination of a horizontally extended coronal region and an additional distant reflection component.
 This geometry is also independently supported by X-ray polarization measurements of the source.

 If polarimetric constraints were not taken into account, we would instead consider testing a more sophisticated relativistic reflection model, \texttt{relxilllpCp} \citep{dauser13}, which incorporates a lamppost coronal geometry\footnote{At the time of writing, a recent update to the \texttt{Relxill} model also incorporates a similar disk-shaped coronal geometry.
 A separate independent study is currently underway to compare our models with this newly updated version.} and provides a more detailed physical treatment of the reflection process.

-This model has been widely used in previous analyses assuming a compact, point-like corona.
+We emphasize that the lamppost geometry employed in reflection models used for data analyses \citep{dauser13} should not be interpreted as a physical jet model.
+Rather, it provides a simplified geometric prescription for compact illumination located near the spin axis, introduced primarily to make relativistic ray-tracing calculations tractable.
+Lamppost-type models are also widely applied to radio-quiet AGN where no steady or significant jet is detected, demonstrating that such a geometry should be regarded as an effective description of compact coronal emission rather than as a jet-launching structure \citep{Jiang:2024}.

 We have therefore explored two such configurations, referred to as Model~4 and Model~5, which share two key improvements in modelling in comparison to Model 3:

 \begin{itemize} \item Inclusion of returning radiation effects, accounting for photons that are reflected from the disk and subsequently re-illuminate the disk\footnote{We note that the treatment of returning radiation in the model involves several important simplifications, as discussed in \citet{2024ApJ...965...66M} and \citet{2024ApJ...976..229M}.} \item Implementation of a power-law ionization profile across the accretion disk to approximate a more realistic disk, rather than assuming a constant ionization parameter. \end{itemize}